auropoint/auropoint/README.md

 # Hi, I'm Pavel 👋
-Middle manual QA Engineer with about 2 years of commercial experience.
+QA Engineer with about 4 years of commercial experience.
-Have started using QA automation and developed a project for WEB auto testing (Java).
+Apart of manual testing, I use QA automation and developed a project for WEB UI autotesting (Java) and backend microservice component autotests (Go).
-In general, worked on testing of Android apps, WEB and API.
+In general, worked on testing of backend, API, sometimes WEB and Android apps.

 <p align = 'center'>
 <a href="https://github.com/auropoint/github-readme-stats"><img height=150 src="https://github-readme-stats.vercel.app/api/top-langs/?username=auropoint&layout=compact" /></a>